 The Northern Lights

-Gasir area in Akureyri is the spot from where we watched the Northern Lights.
+Gasir area in Akureyri is the spot from where we watched Aurora Borealis.
 It was a spectacular show occurring high above the earth’s surface.
 This other-worldly aurora sight displays a colorful light show of dancing light beams.
 No man-made light show can compete with the natural wonders we saw.